OECD Statistics on External Development Finance Targeting Environmental Objectives Including the Rio Conventions

 A scoring system of three values is used, in which development co-operation activities are “marked” as targeting the environment or the Rio Conventions as the “principal" objective or a “significant" objective, or as not targeting the objective.

 Five statistical policy markers exist to monitor external development finance for environmental purposes within the OECD/DAC, these are:

 Desertification (introduced in 1998)

-The Rio markers are applicable to ODA and recently also to other official flows (non-concessional developmental flows, excluding export credits) starting from 2010.
+The Rio markers are applicable to Official Development Assistance (ODA) and recently also to other official flows (OOF) (non-concessional developmental flows, excluding export credits) starting from 2010.